Hong Kong police forcibly clear thousands of protesters occupying legislature complex

 An hour into the planned afternoon march, police sent out a warning, discouraging people from joining the procession.

 “Police absolutely respect people’s freedom of assembly, procession and expression of opinion in a peaceful and orderly manner,” the statement said.
-“However, Police’s risk assessment indicates that there is a serious safety threat”.
+“However, Police’s risk assessment indicates that there is a serious safety threat.”

 Yet, demonstrators turned up in the tens of thousands, filling Hong Kong’s main roads with a swell of shuffling people once again.
-Some in the march — the elderly, parents with children — broke off to join the young protesters gathered on Harcourt Road, the main city thoroughfare that they have taken over several times over the past month.
+Some in the march – the elderly, parents with children – broke off to join the young protesters gathered on Harcourt Road, the main city thoroughfare that they have taken over several times in the past month.

 They carried signs that read: “We Shall Never Surrender” and “Hong Kong is Resilient.”

-Lam has postponed the extradition plans, but demonstrators have continued to return to the streets in rallies like Monday’s — the revival of a pro-democracy movement that is now advocating for a freer Hong Kong, for Lam to step down and for police to be investigated for their handling of the street protests, among other demands.
+Lam has postponed the extradition plans, but demonstrators have continued to return to the streets in rallies like the one held Monday – the revival of a pro-democracy movement that is now advocating for a freer Hong Kong, for Lam to step down and for police to be investigated for their handling of the street protests, among other demands.

-The protests were once again marked by a high degree of organization.
+The protests were once again well organized.
 Participants set up first aid, water and food stations, and used hand signals to indicate police mobilization or use of pepper spray.
-Demonstrators urged each other and members of the public not to take photos of the crowd to ensure their anonymity.
+Demonstrators urged one another and members of the public not to take photos of the crowd to ensure their anonymity.

 As protesters attempted for hours to storm the legislative building, human chains passed supplies including umbrellas, gloves, helmets and protective masks to assist their efforts.